Melinysh/melinysh.github.io/about.md

 This is hosted by [GitHub Pages](https://pages.github.com) using [Jekyll](http://jekyllrb.com) with a modified version of the [Polar Bear](https://github.com/diezcami/polar-bear-theme/) theme.

 Not interested?
-Checkout a random classmate's [website](http://arashrai.com:5000/randomSEwebsite?omit=Stephen).
+Check out a random classmate's [website](http://arashrai.com:5000/randomSEwebsite?omit=Stephen).